-The model used in this paper is based on Inception-ResNet-v2 [27], which is pre-trained on the ILSVRC-CLS image classification dataset [10].
-This study changes convolution stride of the Mixed_6a stage from 2 to 1 to increase the feature map resolution.
-However, the reduced stride also shrinks the receptive field.
-In order to offset, atrous convolution is used to enlarge the receptive field by increasing the dilation rate to 2.
-Then, the resulting model is fine-tuned using Stochastic Gradient Descent (SGD) with an initial learning rate of 0.0001, momentum of 0.9, and batch size of 1; the learning rate is reduced by a factor of 10 after 500,000 iterations and again after 700,000 iterations.
+This paper uses MobileNet pre-trained model on ImageNet dataset and further fine-tuned on training data.
+The resulting model is fine-tuned using Stochastic Gradient Descent (SGD) with an initial learning rate of 0.0001, momentum of 0.9, and batch size of 1; the learning rate is reduced by a factor of 10 after 500,000 iterations and again after 700,000 iterations.
 Learning stops after 800,000 iterations.
 With the fine-tuned network of region proposals, non-maximum suppression (NMS) is adopted to eliminate highly overlapped bounding boxes with lower scores.
 After using non-maximum suppression (NMS), a total of 100 proposals are generated for the second stage detection part.